 About me

-I am a third-year PhD student at the Center for Economic Behavior and Inequality at the Department of Economics, University of Copenhagen.
-My research focuses on inequality, subjective well-being and social preferences.
+I am a fourth-year PhD student at the Center for Economic Behavior and Inequality at the Department of Economics, University of Copenhagen.
 My supervisors are Claus Thustrup Kreiner and Søren Leth-Petersen.
+My research focuses on inequality in subjective well-being, social preferences and the support for redistribution.

 Interests